- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 RELATED: Sarah Morgan of Buddies in my Belly explains gut health in ways easy for kids to understand!

-Diffusing Immune Boosting Essential Oils
+Diffusing Immune-Boosting Essential Oils

 RELATED: Thymol is one of the EPA-approved disinfectants against SARS-coV-2, an alternative to bleach!

-Foods to Boost Immunity
+Foods to Build Immunity

-If the food we eat doesn’t affect our health and immunity, what does?
+If the food we eat doesn’t affect our health and immune system, what does?
 A real food, balanced diet that supports general health is also going to support immune function, but there are also some specific foods you can be sure to incorporate as well as some foods to avoid to promote optimal immunity.

 I know it can be hard to get many colors of fruits and vegetables if you’re unable to get to the grocery store and focusing on vegetables that stay fresh the longest.
 Although I heard from people in various places around the country that fruits and veggies seemed to remain well-stocked even when canned soups and white flour were sold out back in March 2020!